 According to the policies adopted by the Internet Corporation for Assigned Names and Numbers (ICANN), the contact info a domain is registered with must be correct and up to date all the time.
 In addition, this info is freely available on WHOIS lookup sites and while this may not be a problem for corporations, it may not be very acceptable for individuals, since anybody can view their names and their personal home and email addresses, all the more so in an age when identity theft is not that uncommon.
 That’s why domain name registrars have come up with a service that conceals the details of their customers without editing them.
-The service is referred to as ID Protection, Privacy Protection or WHOIS Protection.
+The service is referred to as Whois Privacy Protection.
 In case it is active, people will see the details of the registrar, not the domain owner’s, if they perform a WHOIS search.
-The ID Protection service is supported by all generic domain extensions, but it’s still not possible to conceal your personal details with certain country-code extensions.
+The Whois Privacy Protection service is supported by all generic domain extensions, but it’s still not possible to conceal your personal details with certain country-code extensions.